Cholera Vaccine

 What is the cholera vaccine?

 The vaccine is given to help protect you from bacteria that cause cholera.
-Cholera is an infection that can cause severe watery diarrhea and vomiting.
+Cholera is an infection that causes severe diarrhea and vomiting.
 The cholera vaccine is given as a liquid to swallow.
-Outside the United States, the vaccine is available for adults or children.
-This vaccine may be given in 2 or 3 doses.
-In the United States, the vaccine is only given to adults aged 18 to 64.
-This vaccine is given as a single dose.
-Protection from the vaccine will decrease over time.
-Booster doses will be needed if you continue to be at risk for cholera.
+Outside the United States, the vaccine may be given in 2 or 3 doses.
+In the United States, the vaccine is given as a single dose.
+This vaccine may be given to people ages 2 to 64.

 Why may I need the cholera vaccine?